Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 ## 13.1.0 - 22 Mar 2023

-Platform Management 13.1.0 is a minor release which includes two new features, one improvement, and several fixed issues.
+Platform Management 13.1.0 is a minor release which includes two new features, one improvement, and three fixed issues.

 __New features__

 * This release introduces a new Marketplace Manager role assignable on your organization's teams.
-A new Administration Preference captured on the *Marketplace Settings* view enables organization administrators to select when team's Marketplace Manager role members can modify settings, appearance, and menu, footer, and homepage content for that marketplace.
+A new Administration Preference captured on the *Marketplace Settings* view enables organization administrators to select when team's Marketplace Manager role members can modify settings, appearance, menu, footer, and homepage content for that marketplace.
 * Added Publication Preference to *Marketplace Settings* view to allow organization administrators to control which teams' Catalog Manager role members are allowed to publish products to that marketplace.

 __Improvement__

-* Added pagination controls to the Environments view.
+* Added pagination controls to the *Environments* view.

 __Fixed issues__